benmclaren/personal-site/ben_personal_site/content/articles/proc-objects.md

 ---
-title: "What are Proc Objects?"
+title: 'What are Proc Objects?'
 date: 2020-01-14T11:23:38Z
 author: Ben McLaren
-draft: false
+draft: true
-excerpt: "Notes on the Le Wagon Iteratros & Blocks Storing Blocks in Procs exercise"
+excerpt: 'Notes on the Le Wagon Iteratros & Blocks Storing Blocks in Procs exercise'
 ---

 **Notes on the Le Wagon Iteratros & Blocks Storing Blocks in Procs exercise**